 (b) the multipath extension, which will be specified by IETF (e.g. possibly based on the draft-deconinck-multipath-quic [10]).

-Editor's note: It is FFS whether the QUIC-based steering functionality will apply other IETF protocols, such as the MASQUE protocol defined in draft-ietf-masque-connect-udp [20] and the tunnel protocol defined in draft-piraux-quic-tunnel [9].

 2. The QUIC-based steering functionality shall be optional for the UE and the network.
 The UE shall indicate whether it supports QUIC-based steering functionality during the MA PDU Session establishment procedure.

 3. The QUIC-based steering functionality may be used in parallel with ATSSS-LL and MPTCP functionalities for a MA PDU Session.